hacks-guide/Guide_Wii/docs/key-information.md

 :::: details What if I own a Wii U (vWii)?

 vWii (Wii mode on Wii U) is fully supported but it is recommended to setup an Aroma environment.
 Missing Wii features can be restored.
-Almost all existing homebrew is currently supported.
+Almost all existing homebrew is currently supported (except for GameCube homebrew).
-Make sure to install the vWii version of homebrew and IOS whenever available to avoid bricking.
+If there are multiple versions of homebrew, make sure you are using the version designed for vWii.
+Be especially cautious with IOS to avoid bricking, since they are specifically designed for vWii.

 ::::